daveythacher/LED_Matrix_RP2040/README.md

 This is the number of uS the LEDs will be off during multplexing to prevent ghosting.
 This is usually 1-4uS.
 Note this number should be whole numbers only.

 ### red_gamma
 Gamma curve value for Red LED.
+Note this number can have decimals.

 ### green_gamma
 Gamma curve value for Green LED.
+Note this number can have decimals.

 ### blue_gamma
 Gamma curve value for Blue LED.
+Note this number can have decimals.

 ### red_gain
 Constant current gain value for Red LED.
+This value is constant multiple of the default gain.
+1.0 configures the gain to be the default gain.
+Note this number can have decimals.
 (Only used by TLC5958.)

 ### green_gain
 Constant current gain value for Green LED.
+This value is constant multiple of the default gain.
+1.0 configures the gain to be the default gain.
+Note this number can have decimals.
 (Only used by TLC5958.)

 ### blue_gain
 Constant current gain value for Blue LED.
+This value is constant multiple of the default gain.
+1.0 configures the gain to be the default gain.
+Note this number can have decimals.
 (Only used by TLC5958.)

 ### Timing algorithm for BCM: